 When a physician or clinician works with a patient, it is important that he or she reviews the patient’s medical chart thoroughly before administering or prescribing any medication.
 The medical professional should be aware of any known allergies and illnesses, as well as any medication that the patient is currently on.
 If a physician or clinician fails to take an adequate look at the patient’s medical history, they may prescribe medication that could do more harm than good.
 An incorrect prescription or improper dosage may result in serious health issues that may end up requiring additional medical care and even lifelong consequences.

 Nurses in hospitals or medical facilities are often required to work very long shifts.
 Although nurses treat many patients at once, they are required to practice extreme diligence when administering medications.
-The unfortunate reality is that nurses may be overworked, overtired, and may be at risk for confusing patients.
+The unfortunate reality is that nurses may be overworked, overtired, and maybe at risk for confusing patients.
 In some cases, nurses may even mix up a patient’s medication with someone else’s.
 If a nurse diverts from a doctor’s orders and administers either the wrong medication or the wrong dosage, a patient could be hurt or killed.

 After the medication is administered, it is important that doctors and nurses carefully monitor the patient to ensure that he or she does not suffer from an adverse reaction.
 If the patient shows signs of distress, the medical staff will need to move quickly to solve the problem.

-Contact an experienced Montgomery County medication error attorney
+Contact our experienced medication error attorneys

 If you or a loved one has suffered because of a medication error, it may be time to consult with an experienced medical malpractice attorney.
 The effects of a medication error can be life-changing.
 With so much at stake, it is important to consult with an attorney that can effectively represent your needs and the needs of your family.
 Contact Friedman Schuman today to schedule a consultation with our experienced attorneys.